- clopidogrel besilate

 It may be given with or without food.

-• Hypersensitivity to the active substance, soya oil, peanut oil or to any of the excipients listed in section 6.1.
+• Hypersensitivity to the active substance, soya oil, peanut oil or to any of the excipients listed in section 2 or 6.1.

 • Severe hepatic impairment.